 Stirring Stick (we used wood skewers)

 The epoxy resin comes in two bottles, one marked A and one marked B. Once these are mixed together, you have about 30 minutes of working time.

-Prep your space, put on your gloves and mask, and get all your supplies together.
+Prep your work surface, put on your gloves, mask, and safety glasses, and get all of your supplies together.
 Once you’re ready, it’s time to start mixing!
-The molds came with a non-stick silicone measuring cup, perfect for measuring the resin ratios.
+The silicone molds came with a non-stick silicone measuring cup, perfect for measuring the resin ratios.

 Measure equal parts of A and B. I measured in the silicone cup and then poured the resin into a plastic cup.
 Stir the mixture together for about 3 minutes.
 For our two coasters, we filled the measuring cup to the top line with A and B.

 Next, we poured a small amount of the resin into a second cup, which we planned to color black, and then about half of what was left was poured into a 3rd cup so that it could be colored green.
 The first cup was colored red.